ronbak/phase-0/week-1/tracking-changes-reflections.md

  The HEAD^ command is used if you commit a file and decide you actually want to make changes to it.
 It will go back to the last commit.

 What are the 3 stages of a git change and how do you move a file from one stage to the other?
- The three stages of a git change are modified, added, commited.
+ The three stages of a git change are modified, added, committed.
 To move a modified file you use the “git add” command, to move that file to commit you use the “git commit” command in the terminal.

 Write a handy cheatsheet of the commands you need to commit your changes? git add - adds modified file to be staged for commit